TurboGears/tg2docs/docs/main/TGControllers.rst

         ....

-So a URL request to .../2007/6/28/0/edit would map first to the BlogController's lookup method, which would lookup the date, instantiate a new BlogEntryController object (blog_entry), and pass that blog_entry object back to the object dispatcher, which uses the remainder do continue dispatch, finding the edit method.
+So a URL request to .../2007/6/28/0/edit would map first to the BlogController's _lookup method, which would lookup the date, instantiate a new BlogEntryController object (blog_entry), and pass that blog_entry object back to the object dispatcher, which uses the remainder do continue dispatch, finding the edit method.
 And of course the edit method would have access to self.entry, which was looked up and saved in the object along the way.

-In other situations, you might have a several-layers-deep "lookup" chain, e.g. for editing hierarchical data (/client/1/project/2/task/3/edit).
+In other situations, you might have a several-layers-deep "_lookup" chain, e.g. for editing hierarchical data (/client/1/project/2/task/3/edit).